Orient Beauty: Princess Fawzia Fuad of Egypt

 Egyptian writer and courtier Adel Sabit as a “supremely naive,

-over-protected, cellophane-wrapped, gift-packaged little girl”
+over-protected, cellophane-wrapped, gift-packaged little girl” who lived “in

 bucolic surroundings, mobbed by adoring servants, aunts and